 I absolutely love the look of stitching on photos.
 I attempted one myself a few years back and would love to do more someday.
 The process looks intimidating, I know, but it isn’t difficult.
 Take your time, and be patient, and you’ll get great results.
 This stitched photo tutorial from The Sum of Their Stories via The Pinning Mama is for a greeting card.
 You can use this same concept to create a framed desktop or wall photo as well.

-Did you make one of the unique Mother’s Day photo gift ideas?
+Did you make one or more of the unique Mother’s Day photo gift ideas?